HamJam 2014 will take place on Saturday, November 8th at the Metropolitan Club, 5895 Windward Pkwy, Alpharetta, GA.

 She also was an executive vice president for 16 years for Rapidcircuit, a Brooklyn-based electronics company.
 When the company relocated, Carole went back to her first love of teaching.

-A number of wonderful prizes will be raffled to help the sponsoring organization offset expenses and hopefully have funds left over for our scholarship funds.
+A number of wonderful prizes have been donated by our sponsors and will be raffled off to help us offset expenses and hopefully have funds left over for our youth programs and scholarships.

 Raffle tickets are available for a $5 donation per ticket or (5 tickets for $20).
-You may purchase raffle tickets on-line, from NFARL representatives, and at our ticket sales tables at HamJam until the mid-morning break.
-Click here to purchase tickets on-line.
+You may purchase raffle tickets at our ticket sales tables at HamJam until the mid-morning break.

-You must be present to be awarded one of the other raffle prizes.
+You or your proxy must be present to be awarded one of the other raffle prizes.
+(See raffle rule #9.)

 Please talk this up -- invite your ham and non-ham friends to this unique event.